JavierParada/hugo-documentation-theme/content/docs/chapter3/1_intro.md

 A threshold of 5 meters from sea level is used as the standard, but alternate thresholds are evaluated.

+A preview of the results obtained is shown in the scatter plot below:

 <div class="flourish-embed flourish-scatter" data-src="visualisation/8615308"><script src="https://public.flourish.studio/resources/embed.js"></script></div>